 Evidence and Witnesses.
 The right prior to the hearing to review written evidence and obtain a list of anticipated witnesses; to hear or face witnesses testifying against him or her and question any material witnesses; to challenge and rebut any evidence or written testimony; to present material and character witnesses; and to testify and present evidence in his or her own behalf provided that such evidence is relevant to the charge or other evidence presented and does not otherwise infringe the rights of other students.

-Proof Beyond a Reasonable Doubt.
-The right to have an alleged offense proven beyond a reasonable doubt, where “beyond a reasonable doubt” means a doubt that is based upon reason and common sense after careful and impartial consideration of all evidence, and does not mean a mere “shadow of a doubt” or any conceivable doubt.
+Proof that is Clear and Convincing.
+The right to have an alleged offense proven by evidence that is clear and convincing, where “clear and convincing” means that the evidence is substantially more likely to be true than not and that the panel has a firm belief or conviction in it.

 Appeals and Rehearing.
 The right to pursue a subsequent appeal to the extent specified in this Instrument and to be free from rehearing under this Instrument for the same offense after being found not guilty, except to the extent that a new hearing may be required on an original charge pursuant to Appendix C.